Fresenius (company): Concerns of use of hydroxyethyl starch and threats against researcher

 In 2012, a paper was published raising concerns regarding the use of hydroxyethyl starch in sepsis.
 Fresenius Kabi, which makes the product, threatened legal action against the main author, Danish scientist Anders Perner.

-Supply of faulty insulin syringes
+Quality issues

-In 2015, Fresenius Kabi Group pleaded guilty to breaches of United Kingdom's Medicines Act 1968 and was fined £500,000 by the Sheffield Crown Court for supplying faulty insulin syringes containing no insulin, leading to the death of Neil Judge from diabetic ketoacidosis in 2010.
+A January 2013 investigation by the United States Food and Drug Administration revealed widespread fraud in Fresenius' quality control testing at its manufacturing plant in Kalyani, West Bengal.
+Claiming that it was unaware of the lab's wrongdoing, Fresenius executives responded by halting production, firing the plant managers, and recalling the affected medications.
+In 2015, Fresenius Kabi pleaded guilty to breaches of United Kingdom's Medicines Act 1968 and was fined £500,000 by the Sheffield Crown Court for supplying faulty insulin syringes containing no insulin, leading to the death of Neil Judge from diabetic ketoacidosis in 2010.

 Bribery allegations

 In 2019, the company paid $231 million to the United States Department of Justice to settle allegations of civil bribery to obtain business in Angola, Saudi Arabia, Morocco, and Spain.

 In January 2020, the Süddeutsche Zeitung reported on tricks used by the health care group Fresenius, according to a case study by the Steuerjustigkeit network.
 The study shows that it is by no means just US digital groups that are shifting their profits to low-tax countries and that Fresenius is trying to reduce the tax burden by legal means with the help of branches in so-called tax havens and subsidiaries.
 Tax avoidance is not a prohibited tax evasion.